passbolt/passbolt_help/_pages/api/groups/groups-read.md

 permalink: /api/groups/read
 ---

-It is possible to get the data for single group identified by the unique UUID.
+It is possible to get data for a single group identified by the unique UUID.
 All you need is to make a `GET` request to `/groups/<groupId>.json`.

 ```